Namesake and History

 One student sitting at a table with a pencil and paper, with another student standing and looking at the paper

-• College institutes a revised MBA curriculum focused on the centers of excellence that define the college: Warsaw Sports Marketing Center, Lundquist Center for Entrepreneurship, Center for Sustainable Business Practices, and Securities Analysis Center.
+• College institutes a revised MBA curriculum focused on the centers of excellence that define the college: Warsaw Sports Business Center, Lundquist Center for Entrepreneurship, Center for Sustainable Business Practices, and Securities Analysis Center.

 • Center for Sustainable Business Practices officially opens.